 In addition to national rankings, we looked at Niche grades, which are grades (A+ to F) given by real students who attended the universities.
 As expected, Harvard and MIT both earned A+ ratings thanks to their high-quality academics, excellent faculty, and active social scenes.

 Harvard University campus

 The acceptance rates for MIT and Harvard are incredibly low—just 4% for each.
 Both Harvard and MIT are two of the most difficult universities to get into, so you'll need to have a killer application to raise your chances of getting accepted.

-While MIT students have an average 4.17 high school GPA, Harvard students have a 4.18 GPA; this indicates that you'll need to have super-high grades (mostly or all As) to be able to get into either MIT or Harvard.
+Incoming Harvard students have a 4.0 high school GPA on average.
+While MIT doesn't report incoming freshmen's high school averages, the fact that MIT's admissions rate is 4% suggests that accepted students have very competitive GPAs as well.
+This indicates that you'll need to have super-high grades (mostly or all As) to be able to get into either MIT or Harvard.